federicoBetti/federicoBetti.github.io/src/content/work-experience/typewise-senior-ai-engineer.md

 location: "Zurich, Switzerland"
 startDate: "May 2022"
 endDate: "Present"
-description: "As a Senior AI Engineer at Typewise (Y Combinator alumni), I work at the intersection of industry and academia through our collaboration with Prof. Ryan Cotterell's NLP lab at ETH Zurich.
-I lead the development of advanced text prediction and grammar correction systems, strategically balancing computational efficiency with model performance to create production-ready NLP solutions.
-My responsibilities include optimizing large language model integrations, architecting scalable AWS infrastructure, and ensuring robust deployment of our language technologies.
-Recently, I've been focusing on developing AI agents for customer care applications, leveraging cutting-edge libraries and frameworks to create responsive, context-aware solutions.
-Beyond technical leadership, I actively participate in strategic discussions with the founding team on product development, business growth, and organizational scaling, including talent acquisition and team development."
+description: "As a Senior AI Engineer at Typewise, I own the NLP/LLM roadmap and deliver production-grade language systems.
+My work spans retrieval-augmented AI agents for customer service automation (LangGraph), as well as real-time multilingual text prediction and grammar correction.
+I build and maintain low-latency Python services (<250ms) on AWS, drive engineering quality improvements (TDD and tooling), and collaborate closely with the founders and leadership on product strategy, organizational scaling, and hiring."
-tags: ["NLP", "Text Prediction", "Grammar Correction", "Large Language Models", "AWS", "Performance Optimization", "Product Development", "YC Startup", "AI Agents", "Customer Care"]
+tags: ["NLP", "Text Prediction", "Grammar Correction", "Large Language Models", "AWS", "Performance Optimization", "Product Development", "Production ML", "AI Agents", "Customer Care"]
 ---

 ## Responsibilities

 - Collaborate with Prof. Ryan Cotterell's lab at ETH Zurich on NLP research and implementation
-- Develop and optimize solutions for text prediction and grammar correction
-- Balance performance, computational efficiency, and model size in product development
-- Integrate large language models into production systems
+- Own the NLP/LLM roadmap, spanning product strategy and technical execution
-- Design and implement AI agents for customer care using state-of-the-art libraries
+- Design and implement retrieval-augmented, hierarchical AI agent architectures for customer service automation (LangGraph)
-- Manage AWS infrastructure components for NLP applications
-- Ensure robustness and scalability of language processing systems
+- Ship real-time multilingual text prediction and grammar correction
+- Build and maintain production Python services for low-latency inference (<250ms), evaluation, and data pipelines on AWS (testing, CI/CD, observability)
+- Drive engineering quality improvements (TDD and tooling)
+- Collaborate with ETH Zurich research partners to translate research into product features (patent pending)
-- Engage with founders on product development and business strategy discussions
+- Work closely with founders/leadership on product strategy, organizational scaling, and hiring
-- Contribute to operational aspects including hiring and team building

 ## Achievements

-- Successfully implemented efficient text prediction systems balancing accuracy and computational resources
-- Developed grammar correction algorithms that enhance user experience while maintaining performance
-- Created AI agent solutions for customer care that improve response time and quality
-- Optimized integration of large language models within resource constraints
-- Established robust AWS infrastructure supporting scalable NLP applications
-- Contributed to product development decisions that aligned technical capabilities with business goals
-- Helped build and scale the NLP team through technical leadership and recruitment
+- Shipped real-time multilingual text prediction, grammar correction, and conversational agents to 4000+ users
+- Achieved 90%+ automated resolution rates in specific customer-service flows using retrieval-augmented agents with human-in-the-loop constraints (LangGraph)
+- Increased automated test coverage from 15% to 80% across core NLP services by driving adoption of TDD and tooling
+- Supported a full product pivot and hiring (5+ ML/engineering hires) through close collaboration with founders